Resentment in Relationships: How to Identify and Overcome It

 Understand what triggers resentment in your relationship and determine how to avoid triggering those causes again.

-Do what needs to be done by each partner to resolve issues from each side.
-Validate each other’s feelings without playing the blame game, stonewall, and manipulation tactics.
-Set healthy boundaries for the future, and if the problem is not resolved through discussion with your partner, consider couples counseling or therapy like CBT from professionals.
+Do what needs to be done by each partner to resolve the issues from both sides.
+Validate each other’s feelings without playing the blame game, stonewalling, and using manipulation tactics.
+Set healthy boundaries for the future, and if the problem is not resolved through discussion with your partner, consider couples counseling or therapy, such as CBT, with a professional.

 Read about improving your relationship.
 John Gottman’s work has significantly impacted the understanding and improvement of relationships.
 His research-based insights offer practical tools and strategies for couples to navigate challenges, enhance communication, and build lasting connections.